HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Data Science/Data Science Product Manager.md

 Welcome to the Data Science Product Manager Interview Preparation !
 This resource is designed to help you ace your Data Science Product Manager interviews with confidence.

+Information Technology (IT) is a broad field that deals with the use of computers, software, and networks to store, retrieve, transmit, and manipulate data.
+It encompasses various aspects such as computer hardware, software development, system administration, and network management.

+Within the realm of IT, Data Science is an interdisciplinary field that combines statistical analysis, machine learning, and computer science to extract meaningful insights from vast amounts of data.
+It involves the collection, cleaning, and analysis of data to discover patterns, make predictions, and drive decision-making.

+A Data Science Product Manager is a professional who bridges the gap between data scientists and business stakeholders.
+They are responsible for defining the product vision and strategy, prioritizing features, and ensuring the successful delivery of data-driven products or services.
+They possess strong analytical and problem-solving skills, as well as a deep understanding of both technical and business aspects of data science.

 ## 🚀 Overview

 Whether you're a seasoned Data Science Product Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Science Product Manager interviews to help you prepare and succeed.